 One-third of the population needs an improved understanding and awareness of their diverse learning style.
 They are deemed to be learning disabled, which they are not.
 They simply learn in a different way from the way they are taught.

 We need to reach anyone involved with education, or the consequences of a so-called 'learning disability' - students, parents, teachers, adult educators, psychologists, therapists, health practitioners, tutors, University departments, trainee teachers, Correction Centres, Alternate Schools, Homeschooling Organizations, media, etc. because they need to hear what we have to say.
-(LINK TO BOOK A SESSION)
+(GO TO BOOK A SESSION)